Skip to main content

 Several states offer free or deeply discounted deer hunting for qualifying individuals:

-Senior citizens — Most states offer free or reduced-price licenses for residents over 65 or 70.
-Some states like Georgia and South Carolina provide free lifetime licenses for seniors.
+Senior citizens — Most states offer free or reduced-price licenses for residents over 65.
+Alabama provides free hunting for residents 65+.
+Georgia offers free lifetime licenses for seniors.
+South Carolina has reduced senior rates.

-Veterans and military — Growing numbers of states offer free or discounted licenses for disabled veterans and active military.
-States like Texas, Florida, and Wisconsin lead in military benefits.
+Veterans and military — Growing numbers of states offer free or discounted licenses for disabled veterans and active-duty military.
+Texas, Alabama, Wisconsin, and Idaho all offer significant military discounts or exemptions.

 For a complete list, see our free hunting license guide.